tq-systems/meta-tq/meta-tq/doc/README.imx.UUU.md

 #### Boot a board

-Use the bootstream containing U-Boot capable of handling SDP together with UUU tool to boot a new / bricked board (see Artifacts section for your board for the exact name of the bootstream image for uuu configuration):
+Use the bootstream containing U-Boot capable of handling SDP together with UUU tool to boot a new / bricked board (see Artefacts section for your board for the exact name of the bootstream image for uuu configuration):

 If using U-Boot with SPL: